LilleAila/skyblock-items-search/readme.md

 # Skyblock item list and search

-Built with React, TypeScript + SWC and Sass, using Vite
+Built with React, TypeScript and SASS, using Vite

 ## Contributing